Deepwater Horizon oil spill: U.S. reactions

 On 30 April, President Obama dispatched the Secretaries of the Department of Interior and Homeland Security, as well as the EPA Administrator and NOAA to the Gulf Coast to assess the disaster.
 In his 15 June speech, Obama said, "This oil spill is the worst environmental disaster America has ever faced...
 Make no mistake: we will fight this spill with everything we've got for as long as it takes.
 We will make BP pay for the damage their company has caused.
 And we will do whatever's necessary to help the Gulf Coast and its people recover from this tragedy."
 Interior Secretary Ken Salazar stated, "Our job basically is to keep the boot on the neck of British Petroleum."
 Some observers suggested that the Obama administration was being overly aggressive in its criticisms, which some BP investors saw as an attempt to deflect criticism of his own handling of the crisis.
 Rand Paul accused President Obama of being anti-business and "un-American".

-Public opinion polls in the U.S. were generally critical of the way President Obama and the federal government handled the disaster and they were extremely critical of BPs response.
+Public opinion polls in the U.S. were generally critical of the way President Obama and the federal government handled the disaster and they were extremely critical of BP's response.
 Across the US, thousands participated in dozens of protests at BP gas stations and other locations, reducing sales at some stations by 10% to 40%.
+An academic study that assesses government response to the disaster notes that the severity of disruption substantially influences the social construction of the occasion as policy actors are ill-equipped to handle the challenges at all levels of government.

 The petroleum industry claimed that disasters are infrequent and that this spill was an isolated incident and rejected claims of a loss of industry credibility.
 The American Petroleum Institute (API) stated that the offshore drilling industry is important to job creation and economic growth.
 CEOs from the top five oil companies all agreed to work harder at improving safety.
 API announced the creation of an offshore safety institute, separate from API's lobbying operation.

 The Organization for International Investment, a Washington D.C.-based advocate for overseas investment in the United States, warned that the heated rhetoric was potentially damaging the reputation of British companies with operations in the United States and could spark a wave of U.S. protectionism that would restrict British firms from government contracts, political donations and lobbying.

 In July 2010, President Obama issued an executive order, specifically citing the Deepwater Horizon oil spill, that adopted recommendations from the Interagency Ocean Policy Task Force and established the National Ocean Council.
 The council called together a number of federal committees and departments engaged in ocean issues to work with a newly established committee for conservation and resource management.
 In June 2018, the executive order establishing the National Ocean Council was revoked by then-U.S. president Donald Trump in an effort to roll back bureaucracy and benefit "ocean industries [that] employ millions of Americans".